akka/alpakka/docs/src/main/paradox/sns.md

 # AWS SNS Connector

-The AWS SNS connector provides an Akka Stream sink for AWS SNS.
+The AWS SNS connector provides an Akka Stream Flow and Sink for push notifications through AWS SNS.

 For more information about AWS SNS please visit the [official documentation](https://aws.amazon.com/documentation/sns/).